Robinsons Tuguegarao

-Robinsons Tuguegarao (formerly Robinsons Place Tuguegarao) is a mixed-use complex shopping mall, owned and operated by Robinsons Land Corporation, one of the largest mall operators in the Philippines.
+Robinsons Tuguegarao (formerly known as Robinsons Place Tuguegarao), is a mixed-use complex shopping mall, owned and operated by Robinsons Land Corporation, one of the largest mall operators in the Philippines.
 It is located at the boundary of barangays Leonarda and Tanza, along Maharlika Highway, Tuguegarao City, Cagayan.
 Its location gives high accessibility to northern municipalities of Cagayan and the Tuguegarao Airport.

 The mall opened its doors to the public on July 26, 2018 as the first full-service mall in Cagayan, the second Robinsons mall in the Cagayan Valley Region, after Robinsons Place Santiago, and the 50th in the Philippines.
 With a gross floor area of 68,000 m2, it is the second largest mall in the region.

 The complex includes a Go Hotels branch, the first in the region, a budget hotel brand under the same mall operator.

 Design

 Known as the corporation's golden mall, the design of the mall is patterned over rice, where Cagayan is known for.
 Predominant in the mall are patterns of rice grains which are seen in parts of the interior.
 Jagged and sloping volumes on the façade is an ode to the Sierra Madre and Cordillera mountain ranges.
 Inspired by the city's captivating sunrises, the main atrium features sun rays that "rise over the rice fields."

 The food court is playfully designed in green and orange colors, and the cinema lobby is draped in techno colors of violet and blue.